 Most blockchain networks in general, including the Ethereum blockchain, face issues of scalability, transaction latency, and high transaction fees.
-Ethereum DApps are built on the Ethereum blockchain protocol, and the network uses the ‘proof of work’ (POW) consensus algorithm, requiring transaction validation by the majority of the participating nodes, resulting into scalability issues.
-Block size limitations and highly competitive POW mining result into delayed inclusion of transactions in the next block, and the users need to pay an increasing amount of fees to the miners to get their transactions included in the next block.
+Ethereum DApps are built on the Ethereum blockchain protocol, and the network uses the ‘proof of stake’ (POS) consensus algorithm, requiring transaction validation by the majority of the participating nodes, resulting in scalability issues.
+Block size limitations and highly competitive POW mining result in delayed inclusion of transactions in the next block, and the users need to pay an increasing amount of fees to the miners to get their transactions included in the next block.
 Blockchain developer communities including Ethereum developers are experimenting with several solutions to address these issues.

-DAppChain as a scaling solution for Ethereum DApps:
+DAppChain as a solution to scale Ethereum DApps

 Among several solutions being explored by Ethereum developers for scaling Ethereum DApps, a prominent one is sidechains for DApps, also commonly called ‘DAppChains’.
 The concept uses a basic premise that not all Ethereum DApps need the same level of security, for e.g. a DApp used for transferring thousands of Ether (ETH) will require complete security features a fully decentralized blockchain with POW consensus algorithm offers, but a DApp for microblogging wouldn’t attract hackers and hence can do with lesser security.